Thursday, December 21, 2017

 Later that day, after the fog had cleared, I decided to go visit the animal.

-I emailed the picture to hubby, and he said that is not a groundhog but an opossum.
+I emailed the picture to Hubby, and he said that it was not a groundhog but an opossum.
 Hubby said opossums are not a danger to our garden.

-Believe it or not but hubby reached inside and untangled the opossum's tail, the opossum just sat there for he did not realize he was free to leave the cage.
+Believe it or not, Hubby reached inside and untangled the opossum's tail.
+The opossum just sat there, for he did not realize he was free to leave the cage.

 We never saw the opossum again.

-Not to say the groundhog did not visit our garden now and then.
+Not to say the groundhog did not occasionally visit our garden.

 Hubby never tried again to kill the groundhog.

-We just planted our garden and I guess he is scouting it out for future food!!!!!!!
+We just planted our garden, and he is scouting it out for future food!!!!!!!

-The groundhog hubby saw maybe the same one from last year or one of his offspring.
+The groundhog Hubby saw may have been the same one from last year or one of his offspring.

-But to our dismay on that day, as we were leaving the house, we saw the groundhog lying on the road.
-The irony of the story was the groundhog was too fast for a shotgun but too slow for a fast-moving car.
+But to our dismay, on that day, as we were leaving the house, we saw the groundhog lying on the road.
+The irony of the story was that the groundhog was too fast for a shotgun but too slow for a fast-moving car.

 Wednesday, November 15, 2017